4. American Bank of Alaska (Fairbanks, AK)

 Newspaper Excerpt

-A. Bruning, former cashier of the institution has been named as receiver. ...
-Cashier A. Bruning was named as receiver and has announced ...
-A. Bruning ... has been named as receiver of the American Bank of Alaska, which has been closed by Territorial Examiner Walstein G. Smith.
+A. Bruning, former cashier of the institution has been named as receiver. / Cashier A. Bruning was named as receiver ...
+The American Bank of Alaska ... was declared insolvent today by Territorial Bank Examiner Smith.
+BANK RECEIVER NAMED.
+FAIRBANKS, Aug.
+29.-A. Bruning former cashier, has been named as receiver ... which has been closed by Territorial Examiner Walstein G. Smith, for liquidation purposes.
+Closed by order of the territorial banking department for the purpose of liquidation. (posted on the door).

 Source